HIV Drug Resistance

 How Can a Person Taking HIV Medicines Reduce the Risk of Drug Resistance?

 Adherence to an effective HIV treatment regimen reduces the risk of drug resistance.

 Here are some tips on medication adherence for people living with HIV:

-[Note from TheBody.com: This article was created by AIDSinfo, who last updated it on Jan.
-16, 2018.
-We have cross-posted it with their permission.]
+[Note from TheBody.com: This article was created by AIDSinfo and was last updated by them on Jan.
+28, 2019.]

 This article was provided by AIDSinfo.
 Visit the AIDSinfo website to find out more about their activities and publications.

 The content on this page is free of advertiser influence and was produced by our editorial team.
 See our advertising policy.